Southampton-RSG-Training/shell-novice/_episodes/01-intro.md

 Now on the flip side, it does have a steeper learning curve generally than using graphical programs.
 Applications and programs also need to work on the command line to be able to take advantage of it.
 But knowing just a little can be very useful, and in your careers you will very likely come across quite a few programs that have command line interfaces so it's helpful to have some experience with it.

+## GUI vs The Shell: An example

+You have been given a set of CO<sub>2</sub> emissions data for the UK to analyse, which you can find in the `shell-novice/shell/test_directory/co2_data` folder in the `shell-novice` lesson repository (Don't worry if the `shell-novice/shell/test_directory/co2_data` notation is unfamiliar to you, we will discuss it in the next lesson).

+The data is in several folders with the `YYYYMM` date format.
+Open the file explorer you use on your machine and have a look in the folder.
+The first thing we notice is that the data has been incorrectly labelled.
+The files contain carbon dioxide emissions data, not dicarbon monoxide.

+> ## Renaming multiple files: GUI
+>
+> Lets get rid of the confusion by renaming the files from e.g. `c2o_202301_Aberdeen.csv` to `co2_202301_Aberdeen.csv` etc. in your file explorer.
+> > ## Solution
+> > The solution is you probably got very bored very quickly, so feel free to stop doing this by hand.
+An important point is that the pure tedium of doing this sort of task by hand can lead to mistakes being made, for example data cleaning a large number of files in the GUI.
+> >
+>{: .solution}
+{: .challenge}
+> ## Renaming multiple files: The Shell
+>
+> Lets do the same thing, but with the shell.
+> Open your termminal and navigate to the folder with the CO<sub>2</sub> data in it with the following command:
+> {: .bash}
+> ~~~
+> $ cd /path/to/shell-novice/shell/test_directory/co2_data/
+> ~~~
+>
+> Don't worry if you don't understand that command - it will be explained in the next episode, but put simply `cd` changes the directory the shell is in and the `/path/to/shell-novice/shell/test_directory/co2_data/` tells it where to move.
+Ask one of the demonstrators for assistance if you need it.
+>
+> Now type in the following command into the terminal and hit `enter`/`return`
+> {: .bash}
+> ~~~
+> $ ls 2023*/* | while read file; do new_file=$(echo $file | sed 's/c2o/co2/'); mv $file $new_file; done
+> ~~~
+> Now in your file explorer have a look and check that the files have been renamed.
+{: .callout}

 {% include links.md %}